 EOM implements a two-part payment structure for EOM participants to incentivize the provision of Enhanced Services while creating incentives to reduce avoidable costs and utilization and improve care quality.
 EOM participants will be responsible for the total cost of care during a 6-month episode.
 Depending on total episode expenditures and quality performance, EOM participants have the potential to earn a performance-based payment (PBP) or owe CMS a performance-based recoupment (PBR).
 PBP and PBR amounts will be adjusted based on actual quality performance.
 EOM participants will also have the option to bill a Monthly Enhanced Oncology Services (MEOS) payment per beneficiary per month for the provision of Enhanced Services to EOM beneficiaries during each 6-month episode.
 EOM includes an additional MEOS payment for dually eligible beneficiaries, acknowledging the greater resources that may be needed to care for complex and underserved communities.

 Please see the Request for Application for more information on the design of EOM.
-In addition, a detailed payment methodology paper will be published for EOM in the summer of 2022, and will be available on this website.
+In addition, a detailed payment methodology paper has been published for EOM in the summer, and is linked below in the Technical Documents section.

 MIPS Payment Adjustment Exception Applicable for EOM MEOS Payments